-Crimes that involve sexual misconduct (sexual assault, dating and/or domestic violence, and stalking) can be disclosed confidentially to the following offices: UWO Counseling Center, UWO Student Health Center, and the Campus Advocate.
-These are the only confidential campus resources available to students attending any of the three UW Oshkosh campus locations, who do not have to bring disclosures or reports forward to the University.
-However, the UWO Student Health Center and the Campus Advocate will need to report sexual misconduct crime statistics, with no personally identifying information about the victim/survivor for the Annual Security Report.
-Disclosures of sexual misconduct to any other UWO employee will need to be reported to the University Title IX Coordinator or a Deputy per policy and law.
+Crimes that involve sexual misconduct (sexual assault, dating and domestic violence, and stalking) can be disclosed confidentially to the following offices: the Student Counseling Center and the Student Health Center.
+These are the only confidential campus resources available to students, attending any of the three UW Oshkosh campus locations, who do not have to bring sexual misconduct disclosures forward to the University.
+However, the Student Health Center will need to report sexual misconduct crime statistics with no personally identifying information about the victim/survivor for the Annual Security Report.
+Disclosures of sexual misconduct to any other UWO employee will need to be reported to the University Title IX Coordinator per policy and law.
 These reports do not go to law enforcement.